PhenixCollaboration/web/_results/hepdata_instructions.md

 while complex multi-table entries may take minutes.
 If there is a failure, the user is redirected to the file upload page.
 Either way, there is a notification sent via e-mail telling the user about the status of their submission (i.e. success or failure).
-Diagnostic messages generated by the sandbox validation system and delivered via e-mail are often quite useful and help to identify problems quickly.
+Diagnostic messages generated by the sandbox validation system and delivered via e-mail are often useful and help identify problems.

 ##### Appendix C: the GitHub Workflow
 The HEPData materials are kept in a designated folder in the